-Background: Among older men, BPH is the most common urological illness.
+Background: Among old men, BPH is the most common urological illness.
 Medicinal and surgical treatments can be used.
-Both 5-alpha reeducates inhibitors and alpha-blockers are used in medication.
-TURP, or transurethral resection of the prostate, serves sufferers new to conventional therapy.
-The 5-ARI aims to reduce the size and vascularity of the prostate in the meantime.
-This study investigated whether 5-ARI Dutasteride might minimize blood loss during TURP for BPH by drugs that block 5-ARI.

-Objectives: The goal of this research was to see if preTURPitterside, a 5-alpha reeducates inhibitor (5-ARI), can reduce the amount of blood lost during surgery-TURP for benign prostatic hyperplasia (BPH)- in contrast and comparison.
+In medication, both 5-alpha reductase inhibitors and alpha-blockers are used.
+TURP, or transurethral resection of the prostrate, serves sufferers new to conventional therapy.
+They are 5-ARI aims to reduce the size and vascularity of the prostate in the meantime.
+The aim of this study was to investigate whether 5-ARI Dutasteride might reduce blood loss during TURP for BPH by drugs that block 5-ARI.
+Objectives :The goal of this research was to see if preTURPitterside, a 5-alpha reeducates inhibitor (5-ARI), can reduce the amount of blood lost during surgery-TURP for benign prostatic hyperplasia (BPH)- in contrast and comparison.
 The postoperative hemoglobin levels for Dutasteride and non-Dutasteride groups having TURP were compared to determine if Dutasteride can reduce blood loss in TURP.

-Study design: A Prospective Observational Study.
+Study design: This Study is a prospective observational study.